forward3d/ganger/README.md

 - Tries to connect to the service port a configurable number of times (with configurable timeout);
   useful if you have a service that takes a while to start.
 - Tells all configured Docker daemons to pull the image on startup.
+- Control of various timeout and retry parameters.
+-

 ## An example